Support Centre

 What is Tag Order?

-Why is Tag Order important?
+Why Tag Order Matters

 An infographic with a title block and four numbered columns, from left to right.
 Each column has a title and a block of text underneath the title.
 Red arrows show the “logical” reading order: beginning with the title block, the reader then moves to the first column on the left and reads the column title, the text block underneath it from top to bottom, then moves to the second column to the right, and so on.